Domianidze/folksoul-api/README.md

-## Inside Joke Api
+## Folksoul Api

-An api made for a musical band Inside Joke.
-You can visit the production version [here!](https://inside-joke-api.sandro.redberryinternship.ge/)
+An api made for a musical band Folksoul.
+You can visit the production version [here!](https://folksoul-api.sandro.redberryinternship.ge/)

 ### Table of Contents